virua/NbuConverterGadget/README.md

 NBU converter (gadget for Windows 7)
 ====================================

-Currently, this gadget does not work, because the data source is not working.
+This gadget does not work, because the data source is not working.